This post shows students and new users how to turn the Hibernate Mode on or off in Windows 11.

-Hibernate mode is like sleep mode in Windows 11.
-The difference is with sleep mode, your desktop session and current work are saved in the system memory or RAM.
-It lets you resume your previous sessions quickly, but your computer is not fully shut down.
+Hibernate mode is similar to sleep mode in Windows 11, but there are key differences.
+In sleep mode, your desktop session and current work are saved in the system’s memory (RAM), allowing you to quickly resume your previous sessions.
+However, the computer remains partially powered on.

-How to enable hibernate mode in Windows 11
+How to enable hibernation mode in Windows 11

-As mentioned above, hibernate mode in Windows 11 allows you to shut down your computer while saving your work and allowing you to resume your work quickly when you turn.
+Hibernation mode in Windows 11 allows you to shut down your computer while saving your work, enabling you to quickly resume when you turn it back on.

 To turn it on, go to the Start menu, search for Control Panel, and select the relevant result, as shown below.